-- 8) Of those alternatives permitted by zoning, the Planning Board Finds that the 25-unit, no fill alternative would have the fewest environmental impacts among those analyzed in the EIS.
-The Applicant has not submitted information on the cost of this alternative other than to state that since the 50-unit alternative is not viable, neither would the 25-unit alternative be viable.
-However, the 25-unit, no fill alternative would likely involve considerably less site development expense since a large development platform would not be required. - 9) The golf course and condominium alternative is not permitted by zoning and, therefore, it cannot be considered a viable alternative.
+- 8) Of those alternatives permitted by zoning, the Planning Board Finds that the 25-unit, no fill alternative, or the No-Action Alternative, would have the fewest environmental impacts among those analyzed in the EIS.
+The Applicant has not submitted information on the cost of thethis alternatives other than to state that since the 50-unit alternative is not viable, neither would the 25-unit alternative be viable.
+However, the 25-unit, no fill alternative would likely involve considerably less site development expense since a large development platform would not be required. - 9) The golf course and condominium alternative is not permitted by zoning and, therefore, it cannot be considered a viable alternative. - 10) Although the Applicant contends that the site's existing use as an 18-hole golf course is not viable, it has refused to submit sufficient financial information to support that conclusion.
+The record includes credible submissions indicating that, once the golf club's internal payments to the Applicant are removed, the 18-hole existing Club could operate on approximately a break-even or slightly better basis, as appropriate for a non-profit club in this zoning district.
+Therefore, the Planning Board Finds that the No-Action Alternative is feasible and would have fewer adverse impacts than the proposed Project.

 10) The No-Action alternative is not considered by the Applicant to be viable.
-There is conflicting information in the record as to whether the Applicant needs to develop the property in order to maintain its viability.
+There is conflicting information in the record as to whether the Applicant needs to develop the property in order to-maintain its viability.
 The Planning Board is not able to evaluate and establish the viability of the No-Action alternative.